yangtree21st/WebWithJavaScript/README.md

 # WebWithJavaScript
-using Html, Css ,JavaScript to make rotation chart, TAB page switching and other practical effects of an business website.
+Using Html, Css ,JavaScript to make rotation chart, TAB page switching and other practical effects of an business website.